sorskoot/RunesOfTheDeep/Idea.md

 Piecing together clues from scattered documents and surviving murals on dungeon walls while encountering disillusioned dwarves still dwelling underground adds depth to both story and lore elements.
 It is up to players whether they choose to use discovered artifacts responsibly or follow down the ill-fated footsteps of those who brought about "The Shattering."

 ## III.
+Gameplay

-Gameplay Mechanics
+### 1. Mechanics

 1. Procedurally Generated Levels - Each playthrough will present unique challenges with randomly generated dungeons offering varying levels of difficulty.
 2. Combat System - Players must engage in close-quarters combat using hammers or axes.
 3. Mining System - Players need to upgrade or buy tools to mine harder rocks as they progress to get better tools and weapons.
+4. Upgradable Tools & Weapons - Throughout gameplay, players will gather resources for upgrading equipment such as mining tools for resource gathering and weapons for combat effectiveness.
+5. Artifact Collection - Discover hidden magical artifacts imbued with special powers that offer advantages during gameplay.
+6. Traps and Puzzles - Navigate through environmental hazards and solve puzzles scattered throughout dungeons.
+7. Permadeath - Upon character death, players must start anew but can retain some upgrades acquired in previous runs.
+8. Game progress will be saved between sessions.

+### 2. Controls
-4. Locomotion System - Players can move using teleportation on a grid.
+1. Teleport - Players can move using teleportation on a grid.
 You can only teleport 1 or 2 tiles round you.
 To exit the room the player must be on the tile adjacent to the door.
-5. Upgradable Tools & Weapons - Throughout gameplay, players will gather resources for upgrading equipment such as mining tools for resource gathering and weapons for combat effectiveness.
-6. Artifact Collection - Discover hidden magical artifacts imbued with special powers that offer advantages during gameplay.
-7. Traps and Puzzles - Navigate through environmental hazards and solve puzzles scattered throughout dungeons.
-8. Permadeath - Upon character death, players must start anew but can retain some upgrades acquired in previous runs.
-9. Game progress will be saved between sessions.
+2. Rotate - Snap to rotate
+3. Move right controller with sword or pick axe
+4. Block attacks with shield in left controller
+5. Stats and menu is on inside of shield

 ## IV.
 Characters